 James turned a few more times up the winding road.
-He reached for the phone and heard static.
-Then a voice came through.
+He reached for the phone and caught static.
+After a few more turns, a voice came through.

 “He says he won’t do it this time.”
 Her voice sounded distant.

 “What does that mean?” he shouted.
-“Of course, he’s going to do it.
+“Of course, he will.
 There’s no one else.”